 Senator Blackburn, an alumna of the Southwestern Advantage program and the first female district sales manager in the company, inspired each of the students as she shared her experiences in the program and how that led to the U.S. Senate.
 Assistant Secretary Royce spoke on the value that exchange visitors bring to the U.S. and discussed their health, safety, and well-being while in the U.S. Ambassador Stoytchev shared the ways that this very important program has positively impacted his home country of Bulgaria.

 Watch the full video below of Senator Marsha Blackburn’s address to the dealers during Southwestern Advantage’s Sales School this past July.

 The organization has grown immensely, especially over the past three years, under the leadership of Stephanie Branch, director of operations, who was part of the creation of GEC, and Dave Causer, who has served as president for the past 12 years.

 Dave along with Vice-President Muzo Unluel’s joint strategic leadership and planning has built GEC into the successful business it is today.
 Approximately 750 students were participating in the program during their first few years of service together.
 Today, the international exchange program has nearly 2,750 participants living, working and training across the U.S.

-Other key players that have helped expand GEC’s reach include Tony Ripley (Director), who started the Global High School Training Program, and Cem Arituluk, who started the Global Teacher Exchange Program.
-All have played an integral part in GEC’s growth and impact that has been an incredible international bridge for Southwestern as a whole.
+Another key player that has helped expand GEC’s reach is and Cem Arituluk, who started the Global Teacher Exchange Program.
+He has played an integral part in GEC’s growth and impact that has been an incredible international bridge for Southwestern as a whole.
 GEC has brought us into the diplomacy business with their efforts to help spread U.S. values worldwide.